Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 ![](./figures/01_create_project/01_state_machine.png)

 **Initial State**: In order to create a new project, no popup window can be opened in the application i.e. the user may not click the "Add Project" button while he is editing the quotas or changing the category of a project.
 If that is the case, we consider that the App is "Idle".
 We consider that the App is "Playing" if no popup is opened but there is a project "playing".
-As we can only create a new project if the App is on any of these two states, our initial state is `App Idle or Playing`.
+As we can only create a new project if the App is in any of these two states, our initial state is `App Idle or Playing`.
 **Transitions from `App Idle or Playing`**: From the initial state, if the user presses the "Add Project" button, a new project with the default title of "New Project" will be created, thence the number of projects (`n`) is incremented by one (`n = n + 1`), as we can see in the action of the `Create` transition.
 This leads to a state where the new project will be in the idle state, that is, its counter is paused.
 **Transitions from `Project Created`**: After created i.e. when in the `Project Created` state; the user may edit the default title of the project - `Edit Title`; or he may decide to keep the default title, by pressing "Enter", for example, which will lead back to the initial state.
 **Transitions from `Project Title Edition`**: While the user is modifying the title of the project, the state is kept in the `Project Title Edition`.
 From there, the user may decide to discard his changes by pressing the "Esc" key, or he may `Submit` his changes by clicking the "Enter" key, for example.